 - How often do you provide me with an up-to-date forecast and evaluate my situation?
 Express to the potential advisor what time-frame would make you comfortable.

 - Do you plan for many different contingencies throughout my retirement?
 The death of a spouse, real estate purchase, or other events can mean a significant financial change.

 - Do you factor changes to the cost of living into your financial planning?
 Inflation can eat away at one’s retirement.
 It’s important to consider this factor.

 - Do you factor in taxes into my investment plan?
 Taxes on bond interest and stock dividends and capital gains are important considerations in your financial plan.

 - This is a question you should ask yourself – what qualities am I looking for in my financial advisor?
 Once you have the answer, compare that to the person you’re interviewing.

-Would you like to see what it’s like working with one of our financial advisors?
+Would you like to see what it’s like working with one of our financial advisors in Fort Myers or Naples, FL?
 Click here to request a consultation.